Expert dental care in Thailand, coordinated for you

 Cost Breakdown

 The total price covers several components.
 The dentist's fee covers consultation, tooth preparation, temporary veneers and the bonding appointment.
-Laboratory fabrication is the next biggest cost — this is where material choice matters most.
+Laboratory fabrication is the next biggest cost, and this is where material choice matters most.
 Follow-up visits for bite adjustment and polishing are typically included.
 Some clinics bundle a digital smile design session into veneer packages.

 What Affects the Price?